Can Europe Set Up a Digital Single Market Without Killing Copyrights? (Analysis)

 The European Commission, the European Union’s executive body, on Wednesday unveiled its proposals for a digital single market.
 They are wide in scope and include everything from a harmonization of cross-border taxes and regulation to cooperation on Europe’s digital infrastructure and an overhaul of EU copyright law.

 Copyright is the focus of complaints for the film and TV industries, with critics balking at the Commission’s proposals to ban geo-blocking, the process whereby copyright holders in a single country can block consumers in another country from accessing their content online.

-Film industry bodies across Europe, as well as the Motion Picture Association of American, say ending geo-blocking will undermine territorial exclusivity, which they say is key to financing independent cinema, both European and American.
+Film industry bodies across Europe, as well as the Motion Picture Association of America, say ending geo-blocking will undermine territorial exclusivity, which they maintain is key to financing independent cinema, both European and American.

 European Commission vice president Andrus Ansip, speaking at a press conference this week, said the Commission had “no plans” to end territoriality and, in another nod to the audiovisual industry in Europe, said any EU plans would involve a staunch defense of copyright.
 At the same time, Ansip was firm in stating that “unjustified geo-blocking” had to go, without exactly defining what kind of geo-blocking is “unjustified” and how, exactly, the EU plans to get rid of it.

 "The proposals are very light on practical details," said David Johnson, CEO of independent rights collection agent Content Media Group.
 “How do you actually get rid of geo-blocking and still keep territoriality, which all of us who work in content creation see as essential?
 I think what people are really afraid of is unintended consequences if the Commission moves too fast.”